strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 ### Considerations

-Each producer must configure its own static and unique `transactional.id` (TID) to enable the zombie fencing logic, which avoids message duplicates.
+Each producer must configure its own static and unique [`transactional.id`](https://kafka.apache.org/documentation/#producerconfigs_transactional.id) to enable the zombie fencing logic, which avoids message duplicates.
 The TID is used to uniquely identify the same producer instance across process restarts, and it is associated with the producer session.
 When starting, the producer must call `initTransactions` one time, so that the broker can complete any open transaction with the given TID and increment the epoch.
 Once the epoch is incremented, any producers with the same TID and an older epoch are considered zombies, and are fenced off as soon as they try to send data.